Ph.D., Northeastern Univ. (1982)

 B.A., Tufts Univ.
 (1971)

-Now in his third decade at the college, Professor Georges continues to teach mathematics with vigor and enthusiasm.
+Now in his fourth decade at the college, Professor Georges continues to teach mathematics with vigor and enthusiasm.
 He believes that the study of mathematics is an essential part of the liberal arts experience for undergraduates and endeavors to convey his appreciation and respect for the subject to his students.
 His interactive lecture style encourages students to question their understanding of concepts and to participate in the class.
-He teaches on a variety of topics including calculus, decision-making, abstract algebra, combinatorics and
+He teaches on a variety of topics including calculus, decision-making, abstract algebra, combinatorics and graph theory.

 Active in research, Professor Georges works closely with his departmental colleague Professor Mauro in the investigation of distance-constrained labelings of graphs, an area of graph theory that addresses some of the problems arising in the design of communications networks.
 On several past occasions these investigations have led to research opportunities for highly motivated undergraduates.